 - Students interested in international opportunities in dispute resolution can participate in our South Africa Study Abroad Program.
 The program allows students to take 6 hours of credit (two of which are on comparative dispute resolution) at the University of Western Cape, in Cape Town South Africa.

-- A truly unique opportunity among U.S. law schools is our association with the Chartered Institute on Arbitration (CIArb).
+- A truly unique opportunity among U.S. law schools is our association with the Chartered Institute of Arbitrators (CIArb).
 The CIArb is an internationally renowned provider of training and professional services for arbitrators, practitioners, judges and other interested persons.
 Graduates of the School of Law who have taken the relevant courses can climb the CIArb accreditation ladder more quickly and more economically by using credits from the law school’s recognized courses to waive out of those particular educational requirements when seeking professional level qualifications through CIArb.

 - Another exciting opportunity involves our Mediation course.
 Students who complete the course (which is one of the courses counting towards the J.D.
 Dispute Resolution Certificate) meet the training requirements to apply to become a “Rule 17” mediator under Missouri Supreme Court Rules.
 Rule 17 qualified mediators can be placed on the list of mediators set up by a circuit court or individual judge who refer cases to mediation pursuant to Missouri Supreme Court Rule 17.04.